-a.
-Targeted Cohort: Selected Fire Departments
+A. Targeted Cohort: Selected Fire Departments

 Fire departments selected for targeted recruitment will be contacted to identify a primary point of contact for all NFR-related matters.
-The NIOSH team will then request rosters of the current firefighting workforce (i.e., employed at the time of NIOSH's roster solicitation) for these departments.
+The NIOSH team will then request rosters or aggregate roster information on the current firefighting workforce (i.e., employed at the time of NIOSH's roster solicitation) for these departments and will rely on department leadership to disseminate information to their rosters.
 These rosters will provide the total number of current fire personnel and information necessary for contacting firefighters with invitations to voluntarily enroll and for tracking consent and participation (e.g., name, fire department, active status, email address, phone number, residential address).
 NIOSH investigators will also request support in individual firefighter recruitment from department and state leadership and from the local union/memberships (if applicable).
 Fire departments may be unable or decline to participate, in which case, NIOSH will reach out to other departments with similar characteristics by using the same means of selection or from the same sampling stratum.
 For those departments that agree to participate, NIOSH investigators will provide informational and promotional materials (directly and through the department/union) to encourage all eligible firefighters to enroll through the NFR web portal.
-See Appendix B for an example of recruiting materials.
-Additionally, NIOSH will request incident records from departments for firefighters who consent to participate in the NFR, dating back to at least January 1, 2010, and preferably older, as discussed under Objective 2, for ascertaining incidentspecific exposure information.
-Updated rosters and incident records will be requested on a recurring basis (e.g., every two years) to recruit firefighters new to the department and to update incident information.
-Departments that are unwilling or unable to provide incident records might still be included in the Targeted Cohort, however, NIOSH may recruit additional or alternate departments with similar characteristics (i.e., from the same phase/strata) in order to obtain adequate rosters with incident records for the Targeted Cohort.
-All new firefighters identified in rosters obtained by NIOSH periodically (e.g., every two or three years) will be actively invited to participate in NFR enrollment (firefighters can also enroll themselves through the web portal before then) until a sufficient number of firefighters are enrolled to provide statistical power to detect meaningful differences in risk estimates according to the sample size calculation (see Sample Size Calculation (Targeted Cohort)).
+See Appendix B for more information on recruiting materials.
+Additionally, NIOSH may request incident records from departments for firefighters who consent to participate in the NFR, dating back to at least January 1, 2010, and preferably older, as discussed under Objective 2, for ascertaining incident-specific exposure information.
+Updated roster information and incident records will be requested on a recurring basis (e.g., every two years) to recruit firefighters new to the department and to update incident information.
+Departments that are unwilling or unable to provide incident records might still be included in the Targeted Cohort, however, NIOSH may recruit additional or alternate departments with similar characteristics (i.e., from the same phase/strata), or rely on other sources of incident information, in order to obtain adequate rosters with incident records for the Targeted Cohort.
+All new firefighters identified in rosters at participating departments (e.g., every two or three years) will be actively invited to participate in NFR enrollment (firefighters can also enroll themselves through the web portal before then) until a sufficient number of firefighters are enrolled to provide statistical power to detect meaningful differences in risk estimates according to the sample size calculation (see Sample Size Calculation (Targeted Cohort)).